 kubectl -n kube-system get pod -o wide --show-labels | grep coredns

-Use scheduling policies to achieve high availability for CoreDNS
+Use scheduling policies for high availability

 Pod anti-affinity